vaibhawW/python-hackathon/README.md

 Installation process is pretty simple.
 1. Download the **Setup.py** from here or directly from [This Link](https://homepages.iitb.ac.in/~vaibhaw/Setup.zip)
 2. Unzip it, inside it should be a **setup.exe** file.
 Open it in administrator mode, and other processes should be simple (I hope)
+3. All these files will get installed in "**C:/IITB/**" folder

 What other things you should do
 ----------------------------------